shoalhaven heads / nowra probate & Deceased estates

 Typically, an eligible claimant would include a spouse, de facto partner or child (including an adult child), but it could also be a former spouse or partner, step-child, unpaid carer and anyone else who might have a dependence claim on the estate.

 Example: An adult child has had a poor relationship to their parent for many years.
-The parent and child did not even speak to each other for the two years prior to the parent's death.
-The adult child can nevertheless make a claim on the estate of their deceased parent, even where the parent excluded them from their will or where the parent, in the view of the child, did not make sufficient provision for the child in their will.
-The child was once a dependent of the parent and therefore is entitled to make a legal claim.
+The parent and child did not even speak to each other for the two years before the parent's death.
+The parent does not include the child in their will.
+The adult child makes a claim on the estate of their deceased parent.
+The child was once a dependent of the parent and, therefore, is typically entitled to make a legal claim.
 The success of the child's claim will depend on the facts of the matter.

 Grants of Probate and Letters of Administration